-He started a long lasting career in theaters and films as an actor before he turned to illustration to create the stories he wanted to tell.
+He started a lasting career in theaters and films as an actor before he turned to illustration to create the stories he wanted to tell.
 Máté currently works as a freelance illustrator.
 His client list includes Alexander McQueen, Sideshow Collectibles, Chris Nelson FX, and VVDFX creating concept art/creature design for film & video games, fashion prints, book covers, album covers and limited edition film posters.
-His work been featured in prestigious publications includidng: Spectrum, Imaginefx, and 3D total-sketching from the imagination.
-His work has been shown in galleries including Copro Nason Gallery, WowXwoW, and Dark Art Emporium.
+His work has been featured in prestigious publications including: Spectrum, Imaginefx, and 3D total-sketching from the imagination.
+His work has been shown in galleries including Nolia's Gallery, Copro Nason Gallery, and WowXwoW.

 His illustration techniques combine traditional and digital tools or anything really to project the images in his head onto different mediums.